juyujing/GrOVe/README.md

 ```

 All the default parameters can be inspected in the ```conf/``` directory.
 The file ```conf/config.yaml``` contains the default model architectures, the attack hyperparameters and the dataset.

-The wrapper script ```model_stealing/run_attack.py``` can be used to train the target, independent, and surrogate models used in the paper using the same random seeds.

 ### Output Structure
 Each models' outputs will be saved in a directory with the following naming convention: ```./model_stealing/embeddings_overlap_{attack.overlap}_{attack.recovery_from}_{attack.structure}_{attack.robustness}```